voxel51/eta/docs/pipelines_dev_guide.md

 necessary configuration files to run a pipeline on new input data.

+#### Exposing a new pipeline

+In order for ETA to use a pipeline, its metadata JSON file must be placed in a directory where the ETA system can find it.
+The `pipeline_dirs` field in the ETA-wide `config.json` file defines a list of directories for which all JSON files contained in them are assumed to be pipeline metadata files.

+> To add a new pipeline directory to the ETA path, either append it to the
+> `pipeline_dirs` list in the ETA-wide `config.json` file or add it to the
+> `ETA_PIPELINE_DIRS` environment variable during execution.

 ## Types in the ETA System

 Because the ETA system is generic and supports third-party pipelines that may